International Material Data system

 In 1998 few leaders in automobile industry came together to develop IMDS.
 Current OEMs requiring IMDS include but not limited to BMW, Daimler Chrysler, Fiat, Ford, Fuji Heavy Industries, General Motors, Hyundai, Isuzu, Mazda, Mitsubishi, Nissan, Nissan Diesel, Porsche, Suzuki, Toyota, Volkswagen and Volvo.

 Sunstream, with our IMDS experienced resources can assist companies to effectively manage environmental compliance documentation of the products in to this system.
+IMDS Compliance has become essential for all auto OEM to become part of the supply network.

-Our Services will help you to
+Our IMDS Services will help you to

 - Source Material data by effectively drilling down the supply chain.